Unforgettable Douro & Spectacular South of France with Lisbon

 Choose from one of today’s Scenic Freechoice excursions:

-Quinta da Aveleda: Explore the fairytale-like property of Quinta Aveleda, a renowned wine producer set on an impressive estate.
+Quinta da Aveleda: Explore the fairytale-like property of Quinta Aveleda, a renowned sparkling wine producer set on an impressive estate with enchanting gardens.

-Excursion to Guimarães: Visit the well-preserved World Heritage-listed city and explore the palace, which dates to the 15th century, and is home to a historic collection of tapestries, furniture, weapons and more.
+Excursion to Guimarães: Visit this well-preserved World Heritage-listed city considered the birthplace of Portugal, and explore the palace, which dates to the 15th century, and is home to a historic collection of tapestries, furniture, weapons and more.

-Relax on board this afternoon as you cruise to Regua, the largest of the riverside towns.
+Relax on board this afternoon as you cruise to Régua, the largest of the riverside towns.
 This region is famous for producing Port wine, with rolling vineyards on the terraced hillsides and wineries dating to the 18th century.
-This afternoon enjoy a visit to the excellent Douro Museum.
+This evening, enjoy a visit to the impressive Douro Museum.

 Régua